 Sometimes the police will find and recover stolen property, when this happens, they use UV readers to look for the UV markings, which can direct them back to the rightful owner.
 The idea is that you write your telephone number or driving license number on your laptop using the UV marker.

 The ink is not actually invisible it just difficult to see in normal light.
 It is a surreptitious way to permanently mark your computer and link ownership to you.

 In the same way you can attach unique tags, bright stickers and colorful bands to help identify your suitcase on the airport baggage carousel, you can do the same thing with your laptop to make your laptop standout.
 The idea is to make it unique to you and easily identifiable at a glance.

 For example, a large reflective sticker of a rainbow unicorn would definitely help you easily spot your laptop at a distance and will help establish ownership later.
 Preventing theft and protecting your laptop can be a creative way to express yourself.

 You want your laptop to be identifiable when it is out and about, but in contrast you want your laptop carrying case to blend in and not standout.
 In your choice of case, you don’t want it to be an obvious laptop bag, you don’t want to broadcast that it contains a costly new notebook.

 This tip applies especially when transitioning from one location to another, whether going from your office to your car, or from your school to the bus, etc.

 While bag snatching is relatively rare, there is no need to tempt the bad guys and give them ideas.
 A laptop is a form of mobile device, it’s one advantage it has over a desktop PC.
-We are not suggesting you don’t utilize its mobility, we just recommend you use a nondescript bag, whether a No products found. or a No products found. or any other bag which doesn’t announce expensive electronic device contained within.
+We are not suggesting you don’t utilize its mobility, we just recommend you use a nondescript bag, whether a backpack or a messenger bag or any other bag which doesn’t announce expensive electronic device contained within.